Cephalosilurus: Species

+With the reclassification in 2021, they became L. albomarginatus, L. apurensis, L. fowleri, and L. nigricaudus.

 Distribution

 Cephalosilurus species originate from South America.
 C. albomarginatus is found in Tukeit, Guyana.
 C. apurensis is distributed in the Rio Arichuna, Apure, Venezuela.
 C. fowleri originates from the São Francisco River basin.
 C. nigricaudus is found in the Sipaliwini District of Suriname.

 Description

 Cephalosilurus species have a great range in size.
 C. albomarginatus reaches 8.5 centimetres (3.3 in) SL.
 C. apurensis grows to a length of 29 cm (11 in) SL.
 C. fowleri can grow to 40 cm (16 in) TL.
 C. nigricaudus reaches a length of 35 cm (14 in) TL.

 Ecology

 C. albomarginatus is known to occur over sand and gravel partially covered with mud, leaves and dead wood.
 C. nigricaudus occurs in pools and in the backwater of rapids and fast streams with sand, rocks, and decaying wood on the bottom; it is found together with Bryconops caudomaculatus, Characidium blennoides, Pimelodella cristata, Leporinus friderici and Astyanax meunieri.